exadel-inc/esl/CONTRIBUTING.md

 to understand your request.
 Please also try to make sure that the issue for the bug or feature you are going to create is not presented in the issues list.
-Also, please follow the [Code Of Conduct](CODE_OF_CONDUCT.md) guides to keep polite and constructive discussions in bounds of the project.
+Also, please follow the [Code Of Conduct](CODE_OF_CONDUCT.md) guides to keep polite and constructive discussions within the project.

 Please don't be shy to suggest new features, improvements or notify us about the bug.